Detecting Structural Shifts in Multivariate Hawkes Processes with Fr\'echet Statistics: Conclusions

 \section{Conclusions}

 In this study, we propose a method for detecting change points in causal networks of multivariate Hawkes processes using Fréchet statistics.
 Specifically, we divide the point process into a sequence of overlapping windows, estimate the kernel matrices in each window, and reconstruct the signed Laplacians by treating the kernel matrices as the graph adjacency matrices of the causal network.
-Our method builds upon the previous work of Luo et al. \cite{luo2023frechet} and Dubey et al. \cite{dubey2020frechet}, and extends it to multivariate point process settings.

-To validate the effectiveness of our method, we evaluate it on both simulated and real-world datasets.
-The simulated dataset is used to assess the method's ability to accurately detect change points under controlled conditions, while the real-world cryptocurrency dataset provides a challenging testbed for analyzing complex, high-dimensional data.
-Our results demonstrate that the proposed method is a powerful tool for detecting and characterizing changes in the causal structure of multivariate Hawkes processes, with potential applications in finance, neuroscience, and other fields.
+We evaluate the method on both simulated and practical datasets, which demonstrate that the proposed method is a powerful tool for detecting and characterizing changes in the causal structure of multivariate Hawkes processes.